bitclaw/angularjs-testing/README.md

 Run the optimize project from the build folder with gulp serve-build

-gulp server-specs to show tests in browser
+gulp serve-specs to show tests in browser